 With adoption curves, the first step to take is to understand where your products or services are in their category’s adoption curve.
 Are your products and services in an emerging market, serving innovators, and early adopters?
 Are they in a high-growth market, riding on the adoption of the majority?
 Or, are you in a mature market, where the rate of replacement or status quo behavior caps growth?

 The second step is to estimate the total addressable market, which equals the percentage of the population or market the adoption curve will most likely flatten out.
-Often the total addressable market can be found in analyst reports, surveys or can be estimated by understanding the mature penetration of similar products and services.
+Often the total addressable market can be found in analyst reports, and surveys or can be estimated by understanding the mature penetration of similar products and services.

 The third step is to orient the growth of your products and services to the growth of the adoption curve and leading competitors.
 Are you lagging or leading the growth of the adoption curve and leading competitors?
 The answer to this question is critical to objectively assess the success of your products and services are having relative to the market and leading competitors.